zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

   <figcaption>Order pizza, mop floor and iron clothes! 😄</figcaption>
 </figure>

-Then, while going through `orderPizza`, JavaScript knows it needs to wait for the pizza to arrive.
+Again, while going through `orderPizza`, your JavaScript butler knows it needs to wait for the pizza to arrive.
 So, it adds "waiting for pizza to arrive" to its waiting list while it tackles the rest of its jobs.

 <figure><img src="/images/2017/callbacks/waiting.png" alt="JavaScript waits for pizza to arrive">
   <figcaption>JavaScript waits for pizza to arrive</figcaption>
 </figure>

-When the pizza arrives, JavaScript gets notified by the doorbell and it makes a **mental note** to execute `layTheTable` when it's done with the other chores
+When the pizza arrives, your JavaScript butler is notified by the doorbell and makes a **mental note** to execute `layTheTable` when it's done with the other chores.

 <figure><img src="/images/2017/callbacks/mental-note.png" alt="JavaScript knows it needs to execute layTheTable by adding the command to its mental note">
   <figcaption>JavaScript knows it needs to execute layTheTable by adding the command to its mental note</figcaption>